Do you have several jobs that include your full and part-time work?

 It is effective for people who want extra income or for people who want to convert their full-time job as a full-time freelancer.

-As a freelancer, you have the privilege to work anywhere you’re comfortable to do your job; you’re not even required to work inside an office.
-There are no time constraints; you manage your own time, you can work at your own pace.
+As a freelancer, you have the privilege to work anywhere you’re comfortable to do your job.
+You’re not even required to work inside an office.
+There are no time constraints; you manage your own time.
+You can work at your own pace.

-However, freelancers do not have any employment benefits such as bonuses, sick leave, paid holidays, pensions, etc. In addition to that, they don’t have the assurance of a job security and usually earn less than those employed.
+However, freelancers do not have any employment benefits such as bonuses, sick leave, paid holidays, pensions, etc. In addition to that, they don’t have the assurance of job security and usually earn less than those employed.

 If a work-life balance is something you’re into instead of the 9 to 5 shift in the office, we admire your determination!
 Here’s a list of the 10 freelance jobs you might try doing:

 If you are planning to work as a virtual assistant, you should decide if you want to work for someone in the corporate world or as a personal assistant.

 Being a virtual assistant can limit your time to a certain schedule.
 Especially that some would require you to work during office hours.